Implications of the muon anomalous magnetic moment for the LHC and MUonE: Introduction

-In this work, we employ SMEFT~\cite{Grzadkowski:2010es} to revisit the EFT context of $a_\mu$ with the aim to correlate $a_\mu$ with measurements at the high-luminosity LHC and muon-specific future experiments such as MUonE~\cite{Abbiendi:2016xup} (see also Ref.~\cite{ColuccioLeskow:2016dox,Crivellin:2020tsz,Fajfer:2021cxa,Crivellin:2021rbq,Paradisi:2022vqp} for correlations of $ a_\mu$ with additional modes for new physics models).
+In this work, we employ SMEFT~\cite{Grzadkowski:2010es} to revisit the EFT context of $a_\mu$ with the aim to correlate $a_\mu$ with measurements at the high-luminosity LHC and muon-specific future experiments such as MUonE~\cite{Abbiendi:2016xup} (see also Refs.~\cite{ColuccioLeskow:2016dox,Crivellin:2020tsz,Fajfer:2021cxa,Crivellin:2021rbq,Paradisi:2022vqp} for correlations of $ a_\mu$ with additional modes for new physics models).
 To this end, we investigate $ a_\mu$ at full one-loop order in SMEFT, building on the results of~\cite{Dedes:2017zog,Dedes:2019uzs}.
 Our findings show that as discussed by previous effective interpretations of the muon $g-2$~\cite{Aebischer:2021uvt,Crivellin:2013hpa}, the only operators that could provide explanations for the Fermilab measurement individually are the dipole operators and ${\cal{O}}_{l e}$.
 To scrutinise further these operators, we consider a priori sensitive processes, such as the $h \mu \mu$ signal strength and constraints that can be placed by the future MUonE experiment.
-However, none of these avenues can provide comparable restrictions on the span of the dipole WCs when compared to the Fermilab measurement.
+However, none of these avenues can provide comparable restrictions on the span of the dipole Wilson Coefficients (WCs) when compared to the Fermilab measurement.

-We organise this work as follows: Section~\ref{sec:gm2} provides a short overview of $ a_\mu$ in SMEFT to make this work self-contained.
-We explore the impact of the higher orders at different scales in Section~\ref{subsec:uvopes} and additionally discuss the possibility that $ a_\mu$ arises as a radiative correction in Section~\ref{subsec:finops}.
-Different avenues with the potential to tension the dipole operators are studied in Section~\ref{sec:tension}, focusing on the decay of the $Z$ boson, the $h \to \mu \mu \gamma$ channel at LHC and also the MUonE experiment.
-We conclude in Section~\ref{sec:conc}.
+We organise this work as follows: Sec.~\ref{sec:gm2} provides a short overview of $ a_\mu$ in SMEFT to make this work self-contained.
+We explore the impact of the higher orders at different scales in Sec.~\ref{subsec:uvopes} and additionally discuss the possibility that $ a_\mu$ arises as a radiative correction in Sec.~\ref{subsec:finops}.
+Different avenues with the potential to tension the dipole operators are studied in Sec.~\ref{sec:tension}, focusing on the decay of the $Z$ boson, the $h \to \mu \mu \gamma$ channel at LHC and also the MUonE experiment.
+We conclude in Sec.~\ref{sec:conc}.